fabiopremero/projects/README.md

 ## Data Analysis
 Data analysis projects involve applying statistical and analytical techniques to identify patterns and trends in the data.
 The following projects are examples of data analysis:

-- Project 1: Videogame Sales
+- Project 1: Videogame Sale s

 ## Data Visualization
 Data visualization projects involve creating charts and tables to communicate data insights.
 The following projects are examples of data visualization: